-I've been told that everything happens for a reason and my journey to the T.J.
-Martell Foundation is one that starts a long time ago.
+I've been told that everything happens for a reason, and my journey to the T.J.
+Martell Foundation is one that started a long time ago.

-I was asked to help out with the 1st annual Kidney Foundation River Roast, a Barbecue competition and concert, in my hometown of Chattanooga, TN.
+I was asked to help with the 1st annual Kidney Foundation River Roast, a Barbecue competition and concert in my hometown of Chattanooga, Tennessee.

-I was reminded that by serving on the board of the T.J.
-Martell Foundation, I would have access to Vanderbilt Hospital and their wonderful resources.
-My wife, Katie, reached out to Laura Heatherly and Laura and her amazing staff immediately went to work to get us in.
-My surgery was scheduled and because Vanderbilt is cutting edge, they offered the option of a partial Nephrectomy, as opposed to the removal of my entire kidney.
-The tumor was removed and my life was saved.
+I called upon my friends at the T.J.
+Martell Foundation, and they helped my wife and me schedule an appointment at Vanderbilt-Ingram Cancer Center.
+My surgery was scheduled, and because Vanderbilt is cutting edge, they offered the option of a partial Nephrectomy instead of the removal of my entire kidney.
+The tumor was removed, and my life was saved.

-I will be forever indebted to the folks that met us at the door, the people that helped Katie arrange everything, the people that came by to see us, and the prayers that were received and answered.
-I am honored and look forward to serving another term on the board and promise to work diligently so the T.J.
-Martell Foundation can continue the magnificent work it does.
+The dollars that the T.J.
+Martell Foundation provides for cancer research are worth so much because this cutting-edge treatment saved my life.
+I will be forever indebted to the folks that met us at the door, the people that helped arrange everything, the people that came by to see us, and the prayers that were received and answered.
+I look forward to serving another term on the T.J.
+Martell Foundation's board and promise to work diligently so the Foundation can continue the magnificent work it does.